Alexpe77/Blog-Api/README.md

 # API build in PHP

-## Here are the learning objectives of the project

-- Create as RESTful API
-- Use MVC pattern (without the v)
-- Use CRUD operations
-- Use MySQL database (PDO)
-- Use validation
-- Use endpoints
-- Data must be returned in JSON
+This was a solo project where I build this RESTful API in PHP using MVC but without the view.
+I used Postman to test it. </br>
+The results are returned in JSON and I also add CRUD operations and validation mostly for the create part. </br>

-For the router i used Bramus.
+For the database i used MySQL with a PDO connection. </br>
+I also used Bramus router and endpoints for each methods. </br>

+## Using requirements

+If you want to use my API you will have to install both composer and Bramus router. </br>
+This project runs locally with Apache. </br>
+You will also have to create your own database.